Restaurants in Yau Ma Tei

 Cafés in Yau Ma Tei

-Australia Dairy Company on Parkes Street in Jordan opened in 1970 and is the city's most famous cha chaan teng for steamed milk pudding, scrambled eggs and the speed of its service.
+Australia Dairy Company on Parkes Street in Jordan opened in 1970 and is the city's most famous cha chaan teng for steamed milk pudding, scrambled eggs.

 Signature drink: Hot ovaltine with steamed milk pudding